View current volunteer opportunities (Washington | California)

 Panelists are asked to give a 10-minute talk about their own experience and there is an open Q&A session with the girls at the end.
 Volunteer time is approximately 90 minutes including a lunch, not including travel time.
 Sessions are scheduled October – May during the school year.

 IGNITE is looking for professionals willing to establish one or more 1:1 relationships with current students, providing guidance and answering questions over email or in person as desired.

 Professionals willing to provide solo talks to IGNITE chapters at a time of your choosing during the school day on a subject related to careers in science and technology.
 We typically plan for 60-90 minutes per session, not including travel time.

 Company Field Trips

-If your company is open to having field trip events – please contact us.
-We would love to partner to make that happen.
-Having girls visit companies in their communities is an important part of the program that inspires the girls, creates good community participation, and gives employees a chance to help girls in local schools.
+Having self-identifying girls and non-binary students visit companies in their communities is an important part of the program that inspires the students, creates good community participation, and gives employees a chance to help self-identifying girls and non-binary students in local schools.